When it comes to persuasion, emotion is the primary target. And nothing – not even words or images – appeals more to people’s emotions than color.

-However, sales ultimately softened, and the company eventually pulled the line altogether.
+However, sales ultimately softened and the company eventually pulled the line altogether.
 This only proves the overall point: color is important, but it’s not the sole factor in a product’s success.

 4. Conversion Rate Optimization

 CRO is an integral part of building a successful website.
-The goal is to get the best ROI possible and thrive, no matter how strong your competition might be.
+The goal is to get the best ROI possible and to thrive, no matter how strong your competition might be.

 According to Bryan Eisenberg, businesses can spend $92 to increase their site traffic, but only $1 to convert those visitors to customers.
 “I know that half of my ad dollars are wasted, I just don’t know which half,” says John Wanamaker.